Unattended Pets in Hot Vehicles

 • Is the vehicle running?

-• Is the vehicle parked in shade?
+• Is the vehicle parked in the shade?

 • Are the windows down?